BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

             # You can get the value of a specific Darwin Core term through
             # the "data" dict:
-            print "Locality for this line is: %s" % line.data[qn('locality')]
+            print "Value of 'locality' for this row: %s" % row.data[qn('locality')]
-            # => Locality for this line is: Mumbai
+            # => Value of 'locality' for this row: Mumbai

-        # Alternatively, we can get a list of core lines instead of iterating:
+        # Alternatively, we can get a list of core rows instead of iterating:
-        lines = dwca.lines
+        lines = dwca.rows

-        # Or retrieve a specific line by its id:
+        # Or retrieve a specific row by its id:
         occurrence_number_three = dwca.get_line_by_id(3)

-        # Caution: ids are generally a fragile way to identify a core line in an archive, since the standard don't guarantee unicity (nor even that there will be an id).
+        # Caution: ids are generally a fragile way to identify a core row in an archive, since the standard don't guarantee unicity (nor even that there will be an id).
-        # the index (position) of the line (starting at 0) is generally preferable.
+        # the index (position) of the row (starting at 0) is generally preferable.

         occurrence_on_second_line = dwca.get_line_by_index(1)